hexarobi/stand-lua-auto-updater/README.md

 include a lib if its already downloaded, or download and install it from GitHub.

 NOTE: The `require_or_download()` function should ONLY be used to install the auto-updater lib.
 Once the auto-updater lib is installed you can use it to install other libs with `auto_update()` and gain additional features.
+See [Additional Lib Files](https://github.com/hexarobi/stand-lua-auto-updater/blob/main/README.md#additional-lib-files)

 ```lua
 local function require_or_download(lib_name, download_source_host, download_source_path)